itk-ai/owui_doc_ingestion/documentation/findings_vielse.md

 which is just inconsistent.
 The fact that the first item in the ToC after a newpage becomes a header in the table gives more confusing than structure, but whether it would be critical for an advanced LLM I don't think so.
+*Tika[md]* does not confuse this as a table, but also not as a list.
+Instead again *Tika[md]* concatenates the lines in the ToC, so there is actually less structure than in the output produced by *Tika*.

 But for an actual table like: